paulamartinez01/TM-Code-Repository/README.md

-# Code Repository for Application to Thinking Machines
+# Code Repository of Projects and Cases
 > Hey there!
 >
-> I'm Pau, and this is the official repository for my internship application to Thinking Machines.
+> I'm Pau, and this is the official repository of my projects and cases.
 The repository contains projects and cases submitted to
 > my Introduction to Computer Programming Course and Data Science and Analytics Course.

 ## General Information